 Pauline Harding is a British classical music journalist, violinist and artist.
 She is currently contributing editor of The Strad magazine in London, where her articles and photographs are published regularly.
-She has also been awarded full AHRC funding to do a part-time PhD in ethnoarchaeology at UCL, starting October 2017.
-In her research she will be exploring the socio-political impact of newly constructed histories in Sub-Saharan Africa.
+She is also working towards a PhD at UCL’s Institute of Archaeology (AHRC), entitled, ‘Ritual, Identity and Ideology: Constructing the Past in Sub-Saharan Africa’.

 Pauline read music at York University and in her final year set up her own music careers magazine, Leading Note, winning the White Rose Centre for Enterprise Business Planning Award 2006 for her idea.
 She then became editorial assistant of BBC Music Magazine, where she received the BBC Magazines Newcomer of the Year Award (highly commended) 2007.
 After one year as a music journalist she began undergraduate studies in Egyptian archaeology at UCL, achieved first-class honours and received a scholarship to do a masters degree in archaeological site management, which she passed with distinction.
 Her dissertation looked at how heritage projects might be used as a tool for conflict resolution in Afghanistan.
 On its completion, she worked for NGO BAAG on projects surrounding women’s rights in Afghanistan, including an exhibition at the House of Commons.

 In 2011 Pauline became a freelance editor and writer for Thames & Hudson, where she worked on books such as Stefano Papi’s 20th-Century Jewelry and the Icons of Style.
 She joined the editorial team of The Strad in 2012 and has since interviewed violinists Itzhak Perlman, Christian Tetzlaff, Nicola Benedetti, Nigel Kennedy, cellists Stephen Isserlis and Alban Gerhardt, and many more top classical musicians.